Brazil's Rousseff knew about bribery scheme, senator says - magazine

 "Dilma inherited and benefited from the scheme, which financed her political campaigns.
 Dilma also knew about everything."

-The scandal has plunged Brazil into a deep political crisis at a time when it is also grappling with economic recession and an epidemic of the mosquito-borne Zika virus, and preparing to host the Olympic Games in less than five months.
+The scandal has plunged Brazil into a deep political crisis at a time when it is also grappling with economic recession and an epidemic of the mosquito-borne Zika virus, and preparing to host the Olympic Games in less than five months' time.

 In his ruling, judge Gilmar Mendes said the appointment appeared designed to shelter Lula from prosecutors' charges of money laundering and fraud in the Petrobras case.